Marxist historiography

 Marxist historiography, or historical materialist historiography, is an influential school of historiography.
 The chief tenets of Marxist historiography include the centrality of social class, social relations of production in class-divided societies that struggle against each other, and economic constraints in determining historical outcomes (historical materialism).
 Marxist historians follow the tenets of the development of class-divided societies, especially modern capitalist ones.

 Marxist historiography has developed in varied ways across different regional and political contexts.
-It has had unique trajectories of development in the West, the Soviet Union, and in India, as well as in the pan-Africanist and African-American traditions, adapting to these specific regional and political conditions in different ways.
+It has had unique trajectories of development in the Western world, the Soviet Union, and in India, as well as in the pan-Africanist and African-American traditions, adapting to these specific regional and political conditions in different ways.
 Marxist historiography has made contributions to the history of the working class, and the methodology of a history from below.

 Marxist historiography is sometimes criticized as deterministic, in that it posits a direction of history, towards an end state of history as classless human society.
 Marxist historiography within Marxist circles is generally seen as a tool; its aim is to bring those it perceives as oppressed by history to self-consciousness, and to arm them with tactics and strategies from history.
 For these Marxists, it is both a historical and a liberatory project.

 Not all Marxist historiography is socialist.
 Methods from Marxist historiography, such as class analysis, can be divorced from the original political intents of Marxism and its perceived deterministic nature; historians who use Marxist methodology but disagree with the politics of Marxism often describe themselves as Marxian historians, and practitioners of this Marxian historiography often refer to their techniques as Marxian.